-This is by far one of the most unique weapons in the game.
-It is literally a giant spinning blade of death.
-The moveset on this weapon is insane and very fun to use if you can get good with it.
-It has one of the highest passive Bleed damages in the game starting at 70.
+This is by far one of the unique weapons in the game.
+It is a giant spinning blade of death.
+The moveset on this weapon is insane and fun to use if you can get good with it.
+It has one of the highest passive Bleed damages in the game, starting at 70.

-It is one of the best Bleed weapons in the game if you are good with larger weapons, and it also looks insanely cool as well.
-The only downside to it is that you need a ton of strength to wield it.
-It is not an easy weapon to use so if you are going to use it, make sure you know what you are doing.
+It is one of the best Bleed weapons in the game if you are good with larger weapons, and it also looks insanely cool.
+The only downside is that you need strength to wield it.
+It is not an easy weapon, so if you use it, ensure you know what you are doing.

 4. Winged Scythe